garyjmac/mock-json-server/README.md

 # mock-json-server

-Example Mock Server based on json-server package, using Typescript
+Example Mock Server based on json-server package, using Typescript for mock data typing

-## Mocking Scope
+## Mocking Server Scope

-We will mock:
+Mock examples:

 - Acronyms: (Mock query param GET with string not JSON returned)
   - GET with query param for acronym - return acronym meaning as text